(As approved August 20, 2020)

 - Appointed Board members at large shall serve from the time they are appointed to the end of the term for which they are appointed.

 - Appointed Board of Directors members, except the Treasurer, may serve a maximum of two consecutive terms in the same position.
-The Treasurer may serve any number of consecutive terms.
+The Treasurer may serve a maximum of three consecutive terms.

 Article VI—Duties of Officers and Board of Directors

 Section 1.
 The Board of Directors shall have the power to determine the general policy of the Association between meetings.
 It may make all the laws and regulations for the guidance of this Association not otherwise provided for by these Bylaws.
 Except for the position of the Executive Director, the Board of Directors shall fill all vacancies among officers occurring between meetings and may remove, by unanimous vote, officers who are delinquent in their official duties.

 The Board of Directors shall have general supervision of the funds of this Association, and shall approve all deposits and investments proposed by the Treasurer.